cmu-sei/CDAS/README.md

 Loading countries...
 ```

 CDAS should finish with no errors and the results will be in your output folder.
+Results will include
+- SVG map of countries (if context was randomized)
+- Countries folder containing files with country attributes

 ## Configuration

 CDAS is configured via the config.json file in the cdas module folder.
+Users can change variables related to geopolitical context generation, asset generation, agent generation, whether to randomize or use real world data, and more.
 See [Config.md](Config.md) for further instructions.

 ## License